AnastasiiaBerezovska/Rod-Pump-Failure-Analysis/README.md

 ## Notes
 - This project uses **demo placeholders only** for public sharing.
-- The original dataset from ConocoPhillips is private.
-Users must supply their own dataset with a similar structure, consisting of:
+- The original dataset provided by ConocoPhillips is proprietary and cannot be shared publicly.
+To replicate this analysis, users must supply their own dataset with a similar structure, including:

-  Start date (lifetime_start)
+    lifetime_start: Start date of the pump operation

-  End date (lifetime_end)
+    lifetime_end: End date of the pump operation

+    FAILSTART (optional): Timestamp of failure event (useful for uncensored data)

-  Failure event (FAILSTART, optional if censored) Numerical features such as pressure, temperature, and vibration.
+    Relevant numerical features such as pressure, temperature, vibration levels, etc.

 ---